“The Future of the Middle East: Challenges and Opportunities”

 - The Economic Crisis; Lessons learnt?

-- The Kurdish Opposition Parties in Iraq: Aspirations amid fragmentation
+- The Kurdish Opposition Parties in Iran: Aspirations amid fragmentation

 - Reconciliation after IS: improving relationships and reconnecting communities